Do you know the signs that show your job is impacting your mental health?

 A bad day stops just being a bad day when it goes on for a number of weeks….

 You DESERVE a career and job that you love.
-If this is happening to you then it may be time to put yourself first and rethink your options:
+If you see these Signs your job is impacting your mental health then it may be time to put yourself first and rethink your options:

 Don’t go it alone